Small Group Tours Ireland | Ireland’s Ancient Treasures

 Similar to the Ardagh Hoard; there is the Derrynaflan Hoard, the chalice was also discovered with other items.
 Also found were; a composite silver paten, a hoop that may have been a stand for the paten, a liturgical strainer and a bronze basin inverted over the other objects.
 All items can also be seen in the National Museum in Dublin.

-These Ancient Irish Treasure are just a sample of the history and the trip of a lifetime in Ireland that awaits you.
+These Ancient Irish Treasures are just a sample of the history and the trip of a lifetime in Ireland that awaits you.
 If you are interested in an Irish Vacation Package and would like more information, please click on the Enquire button below:

 Alternatively, if you would like to call us directly Toll Free from the US or Canada the number is 1 888 793 0416